 - Council leadership Council needs to demonstrate throughout its own activities that is walking the talk.
 Council also recognised its role in supporting local residents and businesses with good information on saving water. - Better data, better results with better information on where water being used and lost, Council can better target resources for better outcomes. - Managing leaks in public networks and private property fixing leaks provides more capacity for future generations. - Regulation Council uses the District Plan to require new homes meet the 490 lpd target.
 The Water Supply bylaw to manage summer demand, water pricing and minimising wastage. - Financial Assistance Council offers an "interest free" targeted rate for households to install rainwater or greywater systems to offset public water use.
 Also offers rates support for hardship. - Education Council recognised the importance of students of all ages understanding the importance of their water supply and the role water has in local life. - Technical innovation Council recognised the importance of new ideas and technology in assisting local businesses and residents save water.

 2 Consent requirements

-A number of consents held by Council, including those for the development and operation of the River Recharge with Ground Water scheme, have water conservation consent conditions.
+A number of consents held by Council for the Paekākāriki, Waikanae and Ōtaki supplies, have water conservation consent conditions.
 The relevant consent conditions that this report addresses are listed below.